Published June 2019

 🥄 The Loch Pub & Grill, Village of Harvey

-This village has less than 500 residents and one seriously good bowl of chowder at the local pub.
+This village has fewer than 500 residents and one seriously good bowl of chowder at the local pub.
 If you’re travelling between Fredericton and the west part of the Fundy coast, stop in for lunch or dinner.

 🥄 La Terrasse à Steve, Miscou Island